Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 <details>
   <summary>Click to expand! (instructions for <code>make</code>)</summary>

-    ## Using **make**
+   ### Using **make**
    1. Open a terminal
    2. Setup Vitis
    3. Navigate to ./build
    4. Run: make run TARGET=sw_emu (for a functional emulation)
-    5. Run: make run TARGET-hw_emu (for a more detailed emulation - takes 10 minutes or more)
+   5. Run: make run TARGET=hw_emu (for a more detailed emulation - takes 10 minutes or more)
       * Avoid the "hw" which would take over an hour to run

    6. Navigate to ./build/cholesky_kernel_hw_emu/cholesky_kernel
       * There should be another cholesky_kernel directory at that level
    7. Run: vitis_hls -p cholesky_kernel (started the high-level synthesis GUI) 8.